Personal profile

 Research

-I am organising with Stefan Tilg the international conference ‘Cicero: Orator et Poeta – Cicero’s Use of and reflection on Poetry’, which will take place at the Albert-Ludwigs-Universität Freiburg on 12 and 13 May 2025.
-The conference will be generously funded by the Fritz-Thyssen Stiftung and the programme is available here.
+On 11-12 May 2025, I organised and run with Stefan Tilg the international conference ‘Cicero: Orator et Poeta – Cicero’s Use of and reflection on Poetry’, which will take place at the Albert-Ludwigs-Universität Freiburg.
+The conference was streamed online and was generously funded by the Fritz-Thyssen Stiftung.
+The programme is available here.

 I also organised a conference entitled ‘The Politics of Archaism in the Imperial Period’ (Bristol, 01/07/2022), sponsored by the IGRCT, the University of Bristol, the Classical Association, and the Institute of Classical Studies.
 More information about the conference's aims and its programme is available here.